EternityForest/ArduinoCogs/README.md

 It provides a low-code programming model where you can connect "Tag Points" together in a way that will be familiar to anyone used to Excel.

+### Tag Points

+Every tag point is a list of integers that can be set using a "binding" or read in an expression.
+The expression parser does not support arrays, so reading will

 The expressions are interpreted as strings, and the intent is to expand this to allow for web-based rule creation.

 ## Config files